IsNoble/NobleNewsNetwork/README.md

 2. Verify that your Discord webhook URL is correct
 3. Make sure you have installed all required dependencies
 4. Check your internet connection

+### Common Issues

+#### Unicode Encoding Errors

+If you see Unicode encoding errors in the console output (like `UnicodeEncodeError: 'charmap' codec can't encode character`), don't worry - the bot has been updated to handle these gracefully.
+The console will display non-ASCII characters as '?' but the Discord posts and log file will still contain the correct characters.

+#### Date Filtering

+The bot is configured to only post articles from the current date when `current_date_only` is set to `true`.
+If you're seeing older articles being posted:

+1. Make sure the website's date format is being correctly parsed
+2. Check that the article dates are being correctly extracted from the HTML
+3. The bot now includes additional date checking to ensure only current articles are posted

 ## License